 The US is an extremely diverse society and attitudes towards lesbian, gay, bisexual, and transgender (LGBT) people differ hugely across the country.
 Read our information and advice page for the LGBT community before you travel.
-You can find more detail on LGBT issues in the US on the website of the Human Rights Campaign.
+You can find more detail on LGBT issues in the USA on the Human Rights Campaign website.

 Possession or trafficking of a controlled substance in the USA can carry a severe prison sentence and/or fine.
 Check with each state you are intending to visit to make sure you comply with the personal possession and consumption laws of controlled substances within those states.
 A list of all types of controlled substances, as listed under the Controlled Substances Act, can be found on the US Department of Justice website.

-Details of the assistance offered by the British Embassy and Consulates to British nationals if arrested or detained in the USA is available on GOV.UK.
+The FCO has published information about the assistance offered by the British Embassy and Consulates to British nationals if arrested or detained in the USA.